 At a Glance

-- Tasks: Join us as a Geo-Environmental Engineer, tackling exciting projects in both office and field settings.
+- Tasks: Join us as a Geo-Environmental Engineer, tackling exciting projects in ground engineering and site investigations.

-- Company: Be part of a small, close-knit consultancy that values your growth and offers great training opportunities.
+- Company: Be part of a small, close-knit consultancy that values growth and training.

-- Qualifications: You need a relevant degree and experience with site investigations in the UK.
+- Qualifications: You need a relevant degree and 2+ years of experience in brownfield development.

 Excellent opportunity to join a small, close knit consultancy with good advancement and training.

 We are seeking a skilled Geo-Environmental Engineer, Geotechnical Engineer or Engineering Geologist to join our client in Oxford.
-The ideal candidate will have experience working on brownfield development projects for a consultancy or site investigation contractor.
+The ideal candidate will have 2+ years experience working on brownfield development projects for a consultancy or site investigation contractor.
+The role will offer a good mix of SI, report writing and ground engineering.
+This role is the ideal next step if you are looking for something more than just site investigation.

 - Ground investigations